MazamaScience/AirMonitor/README.md

 `monitor` object in memory.

-_**Note:**_ The `monitor` object time axis specified in `data$datetime` is guaranteed to be a regular hourly axis with no gaps.
+_**Note:**_ The `monitor` object time axis specified in `data$datetime` is guaranteed to be a regular, hourly axis with no gaps.

 ------------------------------------------------------------------------